- What happens during my first visit?

 Yes, for those covered by a workman’s compensation claim.

-For all others, Maryland is a direct access state, meaning you may go and have a physical therapy evaluation without a referral or order from a Medical doctor.
+For all others, Maryland is a direct access state, meaning you may have a physical therapy evaluation without a referral or order from a Medical doctor.
 However, your health insurance plan may require a physician’s order and/or a physician’s signature on the therapist’s written Plan of Care.